Schenn's OT goal lifts Flyers over Hurricanes

 Lindholm extended his points streak to seven games with his ninth goal of the season with 1:04 left in the second.
 Phillip DiGiuseppe sent the puck to Lindholm, who fired a quick shot from the slot past Mason's glove.

 NOTES: Philadelphia D Brandon Manning (upper body) missed his fourth straight game. ...
 Carolina LW Valentin Zykov (upper body) sat for the fifth consecutive contest, and C Jay McClement (lower body) missed his third straight. ...
 The Flyers lead the season series 3-1.
 They each will close out their regular season when they meet for the final time on April 9 in Philadelphia. ...
-The Hurricanes dropped to 9-17-9 on the road.
+The Hurricanes dropped to 9-17-9 on the road. ...
+The Flyers improved to 12-9 in overtime while Carolina dropped to 6-13.

 UP NEXT